Johnnyzhou666/3D-Rotating-Cube-By-Vuejs/README.md

 Here's a list of features included in this project

 - Mainly fully interactive using Vue.js
-- A massive collection of official plugins by using vue-cli
+- A massive collection of official plugins provided by vue-cli
 - Dynamically render CSS classes with vue-cli
 - Awesome modern minimalist UI
 - User can revolve the cube by clicking the providing button